 Based on these criteria, the CCLA has assigned a civil liberties grade, ranging from A to F, to government measures assessed in the first half of this interim report (the latter half of the report is of a different nature, and government actions there will not be graded).
 An A suggests a lean measure that is surgically tailored to the problem it aims to solve.
 These measures strike the balance between freedom and pressing necessity that all governments should strive for.
 A C suggests a sloppily worded order that may somewhat address the issue at hand, but which also unnecessarily restricts civil liberties.
 An F is a power grab that is wildly disproportionate—or completely unconnected to—the situation it is meant to address.
 Some open-minded governments were able to pull up their grades from a D to a B+ by responding to feedback from civil society.
 Others, regrettably, passed measures that deserve an F.

 As a prelude to our analysis of the different orders, the next section discusses the overarching legislative framework for the various government measures that were taken during the emergency.

-Legislative Framework: Quarantine and emergency powers
+Legislative Framework: Decentralized Emergency Management